 Skip to contents

-Reads TMA spreadsheet from tma_file which must contain one "TMA map" sheet and one or more biomaker-specific sheets.
+Reads TMA spreadsheet from tma_file which must contain one "TMA map" sheet and one or more biomarker-specific sheets.

 Usage